elid0928/containers/pacloud/postgresql-repmgr/README.md

-# PostgreSQL HA packaged by Bitnami
+# PostgreSQL HA packaged by Pacloud

 ## What is PostgreSQL HA?